Franz Joseph I: Outbreak of World War I

 On 28 June 1914, Franz Joseph's nephew and heir presumptive Archduke Franz Ferdinand, and his morganatic wife Sophie, Duchess of Hohenberg, were assassinated by Gavrilo Princip, a Yugoslav nationalist of Serbian ethnicity, during a visit to Sarajevo.
 Franz Joseph learned about the assassination of Franz Ferdinand from his adjutant, cavalry General Eduard von Paar, who also wrote the emperor's reaction in his diary: "one has not to defy the Almighty.
 In this manner a superior power has restored that order which I unfortunately was unable to maintain."

 While the emperor was shaken, and interrupted his holiday to return to Vienna, he soon resumed his vacation at his Kaiservilla at Bad Ischl.
 Initial decision-making during the "July Crisis" fell to Count Leopold Berchtold, the Imperial foreign minister; Count Franz Conrad von Hötzendorf, the chief of the Austro-Hungarian General Staff and the other ministers.
-The ultimate resolution of deliberations by the Austro-Hungarian government during the weeks following the assassination of the Archduke was to give Serbia an ultimatum of itemized demands with which it was virtually certain Serbia would be unable or unwilling to comply, thus serving as a "legal basis for war".
+The ultimate resolution of deliberations by the Austro-Hungarian government during the weeks following the assassination of the Archduke was to give Serbia an ultimatum of itemized demands that would reveal the conspirators in assassination of the archduke.
+However Serbia, despite no involvement in the plot, attempted to cover up the conspirators by either saying one of the conspirators never existed or being vague with the details.
+For Austria-Hungary, it was a matter of security as the Black hand had been terrorising Bosnia for years and had even attempted to assassinate the governor of Bosnia in 1910.
+The empire had no choice but war to save its prestige, even though Franz Joseph was hesitant and now with Archduke Franz Ferdinand no longer vetoing the Austrian general staff's demands against war, Hotzendorf, always the advocate for war against Serbia to destroy black hand as the organisation was based in Serbia, got his way.

 A week after delivery of the Austro-Hungarian ultimatum to Serbia; on 28 July, war was declared.
 Within weeks, the Germans, Russians, French and British had all entered the fray which eventually became known as World War I. On 6 August, Franz Joseph signed the declaration of war against Russia.